5 of the Best Payment Gateways in 2024 for a Secure Checkout

 Besides payment processing and authorization, payment gateways also take care of these important tasks:

 • Fraud prevention and detection: Fraud happens, but it happens less thanks to payment gateways.
 Measures such as card verification value and address verification system checks can determine if fraudulent activity has occurred, such as a transaction with a stolen card.
-The payment gateway can block the fraudulent charge before it hits the customer’s account.
+The payment gateway can block the fraudulent charge before it hits the customer’s account and they have to resort to locking their credit.

 • Encryption: If your financial order data flying around between the bank and payment gateway makes you nervous, be aware that the best payment gateways use encryption to safeguard it from nefarious characters.